staten-island-tech/hackathon-fall-anthony/Coding_Diary.md

 - Did you run any tests (e.g., unit tests, edge cases)?

   - I ran a few tests to see if the code worked.
 There were some bugs, but I was able to get them fixed quickly.
-- Did the code work as expected after incorporating ChatGPT's changes?
+- Did the code work as expected after incorporating AI's changes?

   - The code did not work exactly as I expected.
-As I mentioned earlier, ChatGPT did not draw the flashing boundary line colors correctly.
+As I mentioned earlier, AI did not draw the flashing boundary line colors correctly.
 However, I decided to keep it anyway since it looked better then my original plan.
 - Did you encounter any bugs or issues during testing?

   - The program also ran into several issues due to some missing variables.
 I simply fixed these by initializing the missing variables with filler values (e.g., `None` or `0`) that are changed later in the game.